-Eric and I have been together for seven years and eight months.
+Eric and I have been together for nearly ten years.
 We met in college where I was instantly drawn to his energy—he was the life of the party and had the type of smile where the rest of his face smiled too.
-I slid into his Facebook messages (oh, 2010) and somehow played the cards that made him fall in love with me, and this summer, we're getting married.
+I slid into his Facebook messages (oh, 2010) and somehow played the cards that made him fall in love with me, and now we're married.
 He's my best friend, and life would be a bore and a half without him.
 Suffice to say, I'm in this for the long haul.

-This month at Byrdie, as a sort of anti-mainstream take on Valentine's Day content, we're exploring the theme of attraction—the "science" behind it, how we're hardwired physiologically and emotionally, and the psychology of compatibility.
+Recently at Byrdie, we brainstormed around the theme of attraction—the "science" behind it, how we're hardwired physiologically and emotionally, and the psychology of compatibility.
 For the latter, we consulted two astrology experts to get the lowdown on the adage that "opposites attract," which got me thinking: If I were to consult an astrologist and have them evaluate my relationship, would the moon and the stars deem us a solid couple?

 I enlisted the help of our resident astrologist, Rose Theodora, and asked for her relationship feedback based solely off of Eric's and my sun signs (Aries and Virgo, respectively).
 As it turns out, even though some websites will give you an "astrology compatibility rating," (one site gave Eric and I a 25% so… yeah), Theodora says this is essentially fake news.